 Ensure the gloves fit closely to allow you to handle ropes and carabiners easily.
 Wearing liner gloves will prevent cold injuries in situations requiring full finger dexterity.
 They can also be worn doubled up and should fit underneath your other glove combinations.

-We recommend Budget Polypropylene Gloves, available from most hardware or safety stores, Black Diamond Lightweight Fleece or the Rab Stretch Knit Liner Gloves.
+We recommend Budget polypropylene gloves, available from most hardware or safety stores, Montane Dart Kightweight Liner or the Rab Stretch Knit or Flux Liner Gloves.